Guest post by Jessica L. Fripp, Texas Christian University

 By 1808, Vien was considered the grand patriarch of the French school of painting.
 He was also Capet’s artistic “great-grandfather,” so to speak.
 Vien had trained Vincent, who trained Labille-Guiard, who, in turn, taught Capet.
 The work asserted Capet’s place as one of Vien’s descendants while simultaneously honoring Labille-Guiard.
 The painting is a tribute to her friendship network, the greatness of the French school, and her teacher.

-Jessica L. Fripp is Assistant Professor of Art History at Texas Christian University, where she teaches European art from 1700 to 1945.
+Jessica L. Fripp is Associate Professor of Art History at Texas Christian University, where she teaches European art from 1700 to 1945.
 Her research focuses on the intersection of visual culture and social relationships.
 She is the author of Portraiture and Friendship in Enlightenment France (University of Delaware Press, 2020), co-editor of Artistes, savants et amateurs: art et sociabilité au XVIIIe siècle (1715-1815) (Mare et Martin, 2016), and her work has appeared in Eighteenth-Century Studies and Eighteenth-Century Fiction.
 You can find her on twitter: @jlfripp

 More Art Herstory blog posts about 18th-century women artists: